VaishnaviAkkaraju13/H-and-M-retail-stores-Analysis/README.md

 # H-and-M-retail-stores-Analysis
-The project titled "H&M Retail Stores Analysis" involves analyzing retail data to gain insights into customer behavior and sales performance for H&M stores.
-It utilizes data visualization and statistical analysis techniques to identify trends and optimize inventory management.
+The "H&M Retail Stores Analysis" project provides insights into H&M’s global store distribution.
+It includes an analysis of the total number of stores, their categorization, and their geographical locations, with a focus on identifying trends and top regions worldwide.
 Skills:
 Data analysis and visualization,
-Proficiency in using Power BI for reporting, Understanding of retail metrics and customer insights
+Proficiency in using Power BI for reporting, Understanding of retail metrics .